alexmengesha/Data-Challenge-Assignment/README.md

 #### Data Collection

-A robust dataset encompassing demographic information, case types, infant underlying causes, and maternal factors was collected by Ethiopia Public Health Institute(EPHI) in National Data Management Center from Ethiopia to provide comprehensive insights into child mortality determinants.
+A robust dataset encompassing demographic information, case types, infant underlying causes, and maternal factors was collected by Ethiopia Public Health Institute (EPHI) in National Data Management Center from Ethiopia to provide comprehensive insights into child mortality determinants.

 ### Data Analysis

-Employing a blend of data Preprocessing, descriptive analytics, data visualization, and advanced machine learning techniques and model evaluation was done, the dataset was meticulously analyzed to uncover patterns, correlations, and predictive models associated with child mortality interms of infant underline cause and maternal factors.
+Employing a blend of data Preprocessing, descriptive analytics, data visualization, and advanced machine learning techniques and model evaluation was done, the dataset was meticulously analyzed to uncover patterns, correlations, and predictive models associated with child mortality in terms of infant underline cause and maternal factors.

 ### Classification Modeling